 So how can KSA Group help a retailer restructure?

-Where a retail group has a number of badly performing stores but the remainder are viable/profitable then it is enormously difficult to stop the hemorrhage of cash (even if the bad stores are shut down, rent and overheads are still payable).
+Where a retail group has a number of badly performing stores but the remainder are viable/profitable then it is enormously difficult to stop the haemorrhage of cash (even if the bad stores are shut down, rent and overheads are still payable).
 Normally a retailer can only hope that the landlord will let the company assign or surrender the lease, obviously the landlords business requires tenants paying rent, not empty properties.
 Too many vacant properties could mean that their business model is not viable.

 With the inherent power of the lease they will be very unlikely to allow surrender without a price being paid.
 Even assignment may lead to future problems if the assignee is not financially strong.